miptleha/cs-ora-dblayer/README.md

 - mapping query result direct to object
 - support sql parameters
 - support anonimous blocks
-- storing all quieries in xml files
+- storing all quieries in xml files (no sql queries in code! also support dynamic queries)
 - logging all database operation to file and console
 - fast and simple
-- can be adopted to other databases
+- can be adopted to other databases (not only Oracle)

 ## How to use